-We believe that brand loyalty at the channel partner rep level makes a big difference in reseller sales.
-If getting indirect sales channels to prioritize your products – and sell more of them - is a priority for you, then you have to get the mind share of the selling rep.
+We believe that brand loyalty for your product or service at the channel rep level makes a big difference in reseller sales.
+If setting-up your indirect sales channel to prioritize your products or service - and sell more of them - is a priority for you, then you have to get the mindshare of the selling rep.

-If you're forging great relationships with the executive management of your distribution partners - resellers, agents, distributors, VARS, etc. - and you're not seeing an increase in revenue and market share, then it's likely that the selling reps are leading with other brands - your competitors.
+If you're forging great relationships with the executive management of your distribution channels - resellers, agents, distributors, value added resellers, etc. - and you're not seeing an increase in channel revenue and market share, then it's likely that the sales reps are leading with other brands - your competitors.

-Your resellers represent many manufacturers.
-Each one wants the channel reps to lead with their own products.
-Reps want two things.
+Your value added resellers represent many manufacturers.
+Each one wants the channel rep to lead with their own products.
+Indirect sales reps want two things.

 - Reps want to make good money selling the products.

-We address confidence and competence through a strategic approach to training both field sales and inside sales teams.
-Ensure your reps are well trained.
+We address confidence and competence through a strategic approach to training both direct sales and inside sales teams.
+Ensure your sales reps are well trained.
 Track training.
 Reward success.
 Provide them with the tools and resources they need to win, every day.

-And yes, great reps want to make great money.
+And yes, great salespeople want to make great money.
 Spiffs work.
 But sometimes you need scale.
 And any system has to be easy to use, so again, reps can focus on selling.

 According to a recent Linkedin survey, reported on the Channel Marketer Report, 190 channel managers stated that the biggest challenges they faced with their channel effectiveness was capturing and maintaining mindshare of their partners.
 The survey went on to explain that mindshare is a broad category, and there are many factors to consider, including: Communications, trust, engagement, focus and loyalty, among others.

 If building mind share is a priority for you, than let's discuss it today!